Global Women's Leadership Network Engagement Programs

 Engagement programs provide credit union leaders the opportunity to become more actively involved with international credit union development.
-Participants will have the opportunity to travel to another country, learn about the local credit union movement and World Council's work there, as well as exchange their knowledge and expertise with others.
+Participants will have the opportunity to travel to another country, learn about the local credit union movement and World Council's projects there, as well as exchange personal knowledge and expertise with others.

 Each program offers a different area of focus so participants can select a program that best matches their interests.
 Engagement programs are not restricted to Global Women's Leadership Network members only; anyone can participate.
 Members do, however, receive preferential rates.
-Become a member.
+Click here to become a member.

 Ventura, California, May 2012